feinoujc/gh-search-cli/README.md

   --repo=repo                              Limits searches to a specific repository.

+  --tree=tree                              Matches commits with the specified git tree hash.

   --user=user                              Limits searches to a specific user.
 Use --current-user to use the currently
                                            configured git username.